-French Drain Installation In Denver and Surrounding Cities
+French Drain Installation Denver and Surrounding Cities

 What is a French drain?
 A French drain (also known as a weeping tile) performs the same function on the ground that a gutter does for rain or snow on your roof.
 It gathers and reroutes groundwater and surface water away from the foundation of your home.
-A French drain is a trench filled with gravel and a pipe that flows downhill and away from your Denver home.
+A French drain installation consists of a trench filled with gravel and a pipe that flows downhill and away from your Denver home.

 Problems that French Drains Solve